 How instilling an athlete-like mindset might benefit our students

 Try to ignore tongue-twister title of the article and focus on the by-line.
-I could drum up dozens of quotes by great athletes that highlight the importance of failure.
+I could drum up dozens of quotes by great athletes that highlight the importance of failure for students.
 My favorite example is this from Michael Jordan:

 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 26 times I’ve been trusted to take the game winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”